MICA: Multi-Agent Industrial Coordination Assistant: Introduction

 \section{Introduction}

 Modern manufacturing increasingly operates under rapid line reconfiguration, product variants, and strict safety and compliance requirements.
 Assembly procedures are long-horizon and interdependent, with tool–part constraints and exception handling that challenge non-expert and rotating workers; mistakes incur time, quality, and safety costs \cite{capponi2024assembly}.
 At the same time, privacy and connectivity constraints often preclude cloud offloading, and confidentiality limits the collection of large annotated datasets.
-Although vision-based assistance improves stepwise guidance in realistic settings \cite{daling2024effects}, deploying a reliable assistant that is both data-light and fully on-device remains difficult.
+Although vision-based assistance improves stepwise guidance in realistic settings~\cite{daling2024effects}, reliable on-device deployment under limited data remains difficult.

 Large language models have strong general reasoning ability \cite{gu2024survey,yao2024survey}, and multi-agent formulations promise structured problem solving \cite{wu2024autogen,qian2023chatdev,hong2024metagpt,du2023improving,yao2023tree,zhou2022least}.
 Existing multi-agent evaluations are largely text-centric or simulated, with limited grounding in sensed factory state or speech interaction; coordination reliability degrades under partial or asynchronous observations, conflicting with cycle-time and safety requirements on the shop floor.
 This gap motivates perception-grounded and budget-aware multi-agent assistance.
-To reduce data and privacy barriers, recent work shows that a small capture of part photos or short multi-view videos, together with manuals, can bootstrap an image and text knowledge base for local, privacy-preserving assistance \cite{wen2025snap}.
+To reduce data and privacy barriers, recent work shows that a small capture of part photos or short multi-view videos, together with manuals, can bootstrap an image and text knowledge base for local, privacy-preserving assistance~\cite{wen2025snap}.